Allen (Prison Break)

 "Allen" is the second episode of the first season of the television series Prison Break, which was first broadcast on television on August 29, 2005.
 The episode is the second to air alongside the Pilot episode as part of the two-part start of the series.
 "Allen" was written by series creator Paul Scheuring and directed by Michael Watkins.
 Robert Knepper makes his first appearance as Theodore "T-Bag" Bagwell, but was not yet billed as a regular character until the following episode, "Cell Test".
 Also, Marshall Allman, despite appearing in the credits, does not appear as L. J. Burrows.

 The episode's title refers to the hex key that Michael makes from a screw, the key being named "Allen Schweitzer 11121147".
-Also in this episode, Veronica Donovan continues her investigation, on Michael's urging, as to who framed Lincoln Burrows, while at the same time, Michael deals with an impending race riot in Fox River, which could hinder his escape plans.
+Also in this episode, Veronica Donovan continues her investigation, on Michael's urging, as to who framed Lincoln Burrows.
+At the same time, Michael deals with an impending race riot in Fox River, which could hinder his escape plans.